 When starting a measurement, the Report Characteristics for Data Collection IE in the DATA COLLECTION REQUEST message indicates the type of objects NG-RAN node2 performs measurements or predictions on.
 NG-RAN node2 shall include in the DATA COLLECTION UPDATE message:

 - the SSB Area Radio Resource Status List IE, excluding the DL scheduling PDCCH CCE usage IE and UL scheduling PDCCH CCE usage IE, included in the Predicted Radio Resource Status IE, if the first bit, "Predicted Radio Resource Status" of the Report Characteristics for Data Collection IE included in the DATA COLLECTION REQUEST message is set to "1" and if the measurement object is admitted by NG-RAN node2.
+If the Slice To Report List for Data Collection IE is included for a cell, the Predicted Radio Resource Status IE for such cell shall, if supported, include the Slice Radio Resource Status Item IE.

 - the Predicted Number of Active UEs IE, if the second bit, "Predicted Number of Active UEs" of the Report Characteristics for Data Collection IE included in the DATA COLLECTION REQUEST message is set to "1" and if the measurement object is admitted by NG-RAN node2.